HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 The following pages and portlets setup covers the different types of the most commonly used portlets as listed in this section.
 Performance tests include the response time for rendering the whole page with the portlet.
 Knowing the response times for rendering pages is important because these portlets are often used in DX content.

-The tests used a total of eight unique pages with portlets.
+The tests used a total of eight unique pages with portlets for small configuration and 80 pages for medium configuration.
 To complete authoring and rendering, both anonymous and authenticated users received access.
 The same users were added in openLDAP as for WCM rendering.
 All authenticated users were assigned the User role.
 The following list shows the pages, their corresponding page numbers, and the portlet details for authoring on each page.

 - Page 1 - 2 Articles
 - Page 2 - 2 Rich text